-Nest searching and egg oiling will be conducted during daylight hours by slowly driving established open routes and by walking to monitoring points or known nest points (Maps 3 through 8), while scanning suitable raven nesting substrates with and without binoculars.
-Nests can also be located by watching raven behavior from a vantage point that enables the use of either a rangefinder or compass to map possible nests across a Joshua-tree forest within identified priority areas.
-Reaching addling targets may require more intensive searching in hard-to-reach locations during some breeding seasons as a result of environmental conditions depressing raven reproductive output.
-In a safe manner, searches and addling will be conducted by one to two personnel (preference determined by personnel) in a vehicle with individual(s) observing, navigating, preparing to addle, and driving.
+Nest searching and egg oiling will be conducted during daylight hours by slowly driving established open routes and by walking to monitoring points or known nest points (Maps 3 through 8) while scanning suitable raven nesting substrates with and without binoculars.
+Nests can also be located by watching raven behavior from a vantage point that enables the use of either a rangefinder or compass to map possible nests throughout Joshua tree forests within identified priority areas.
+Reaching addling targets may require more intensive searching in hard-to-reach locations during some breeding seasons because of environmental conditions depressing raven reproductive output.
+Safely, searches and addling will be conducted by one to two personnel (preference determined by personnel) in a vehicle with the individual(s) observing, navigating, preparing to addle, and driving.

 Speeds on dirt roads will not exceed 20 miles per hour.
-On paved roads, a balance will be made between safety and nest search effectiveness but posted speed limits will not be exceeded.
+On paved roads, a balance will be made between safety and raven nest search effectiveness but posted speed limits will not be exceeded.

 Upon sighting a potential raven nest, the vehicle or pedestrian will stop.
-The crew member(s) will then take a closer look at the birds/nest in question with a high power spotting scope.
-In cases of a raven nest or highly suspected raven nest, surveyors will then use a pole mounted camera-sprayer to determine whether or not eggs are present in the nest.
+The crew member(s) will then take a closer look at the birds/nest in question with a high-power spotting scope.
+In cases of a raven nest or highly suspected raven nest, surveyors will then use a pole-mounted camera sprayer to determine whether or not eggs are present in the nest.
 If eggs are present, oil should be applied.

-Then basic nest data will be collected on the provided datasheets and according to the provided data dictionary-note that this project's data formats are specific to our analysis process and data not conforming to these supplied data dictionaries will not be accepted (e.g., see Attachment Six).
+The basic nest data will be collected on the provided datasheets and according to the provided data dictionary-note that this project's data formats are specific to our analysis process and data not conforming to these supplied data dictionaries will not be accepted (e.g., see Attachment Six).